Karuna1630/BookFrontend/README.md

 dashboard

+check out page

-user should be able to add, update, remove the book which they upload
+user should be able to add, update, remove and exchange books

 admin should be able to add, update, remove the book